Frequently Asked Questions

 - After my child has been accepted, by when do I need to submit payment?

 After being accepted, we hold spots for families to make payment.
 However, we cannot hold spots for more than 5 business days because we have many other families waiting to be accepted and a limited number of openings.
 If you end up paying after the 5 day window, we will notify you if your spot has been secured.
 If there are no spots available by the time your payment is received, you will receive a full refund.

 - Do you provide food during the day?

-- Do you accept children without IEPs?
+- Do you accept children from outside Manhattan?

 - What is your payment policy?

 We accept cash or check, but do not offer payment plans at this time.
 You can also pay via PayPal but there is an additional 3.5% administrative fee.
 Payment is required in full to secure enrollment.
 You can also wire transfer payment or mail payment to our UWS location (107 W 82nd St, 106, NY, NY 10024).

 - How do I pay the application fee with Venmo?